paceaux/McSandy/README.md

 McSandy also uses the Flexbox module for its layout.
 Flexbox is supported in IE10+

+### Awesome, so what do I need to use it? ###
+It's super simple.
+Download Mcsandy.html and get started!

+### How can I make it better ?
+If you'd like to contribute, just clone the repo.
+All of the 'editable' assets are in the `preAssets` folder.
+The HTML files are in their own folder.
+Grunt.js will build the files in `postAssets`, and generate a file called `post-mcsandy.html` for you.

 ## Recently done ##
  + got the flex layout working properly, header, main area, and footer distributely evenly